Get 80% off your plan for your first 3 months*

 Essential elements to include:

-• Business purpose: What your business does and why you do it
+• Business purpose: Explain what your business does and why you do it

-• Target market: Your customers, their problem, and your solution
+• Target market: Identify your customers, their problem, and your solution

-• Products or services: What you're selling and how it works
+• Products or services: Describe what you're selling and how it works

-• Mission statement: Your company's core purpose (if you have one)
+• Mission statement: State your company's core purpose (if you have one)

-• Market validation: Key research that supports your business case
+• Market research: Present key research that supports your business case

-• Implementation plan: Timeline to launch or key milestones
+• Plan to implement: Outline your timeline to launch or key milestones

-• Financial highlights: Revenue projections and funding needs (for investor-focused plans)
+• Financial highlights: Include revenue projections and funding needs (for investor-focused plans)

 Executive summary structure and format

-While there's no single template, a strong executive summary generally follows a logical flow.
-Think of it as telling a short story about your business.
-Most effective summaries include these five parts:
+A strong executive summary structure follows a logical flow that tells a short story about your business.
+While there's no single template, most effective summaries include these five parts:

-• Project overview: Start with a brief introduction to your business.
-State what you do, who you serve, and what your mission is.
+• Project overview: Introduce your business, state what you do, who you serve, and what your mission is

-• Problem statement: Clearly define the problem your business solves for customers or the opportunity you're addressing in the market.
+• Problem statement: Define the problem your business solves or the market opportunity you're addressing

-• Financials and call to action: Briefly touch on your financial projections and state what you need from the reader, whether it's funding, a partnership, or approval to proceed.
+• Financials and call to action: Touch on financial projections and state what you need from the reader

 How to write an executive summary

-To write an effective executive summary, plan it carefully and use clear, simple language.
-Follow these steps to create a compelling summary:
+Writing an effective executive summary requires careful planning and clear, simple language.
+Follow these five steps to create a summary that wins over investors, lenders, and partners:

 1. Complete your business plan first

-Finish other sections before writing your summary.
-This ensures you have complete information to draw from.
+Finish all other sections before writing your summary.
+This ensures you have complete information to draw from and can identify your strongest points.

 2. Focus on key messages